DenKho1/PortingMenstruApp/README.md

 # Transfering the KB
-1. Apply the information for Project settings' general page to the transfer.js file -Set destinationConfig to the Web Api Info with instructions
+1. Apply the information for Project settings' general page to the transfer.js file
+   - Set destinationConfig to the Web Api Info with instructions
 3. run node transfer.js